payjoin/payjoin.org/README.md

-# Payjoin: Privacy without Mixing
+# Payjoin: Privacy sans Mixing

 Payjoin brings privacy to bitcoin without changing the expected experience.
 It helps everyone, even those who don't use it.
-Payjoin transactions look normal and still confuse chain surveillance.
+Payjoin transactions look normal and still foil chain surveillance.

 Payjoin is easy to integrate, but can only take off when software supports sending and receiving via [the BIP 78 standard](https://github.com/bitcoin/bips/blob/master/bip-0078.mediawiki).